realworldocaml/book/en/13-objects.md

 - : int = 5
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+_(yminsky: You say that inheritance uses an existing class to define a
+new one, but the example below looks like using an existing class to
+define a new module.
+Is that what's going on?
+Or is a new class
+being created implicitly?
+If the latter, it might be better to be
+more explicit in this example and name the new class.)_

 Inheritance uses an existing class to define a new one.
 For example,
 the following class definition supports an addition method `moveby`
 that moves the point by a relative amount.
 This also makes use of the